-Cummings Graduate Institute strives to provide a fair and equitable refund policy in compliance with state.
-All money due to a student for a cancellation request will be due thirty (30) calendar days after the request is submitted, regardless of materials being turned into Cummings Graduate Institute.
+CGI strives to provide a fair and equitable refund policy in compliance with the state.
+All money due to a student for a cancellation request will be due thirty (30) calendar days after the request is submitted, regardless of materials being turned into CGI.